-The American Medical Association defines the goal of practice management as enhancing practice efficiency, professional satisfaction and the delivery of patient care.
+The American Medical Association defines the goal of healthcare practice management as enhancing practice efficiency, professional satisfaction and the delivery of patient care.
 Organizations deploy practice management to manage registration, scheduling, patient tracking, patient accounting and reporting through a single workflow across all clinic operations.
 This enables a single platform to collect payments on all patient accounts.

 Medical practice management software requires just an internet connection and a simple computer network.
 It can be deployed three different ways: as desktop-only software, client-server software or Internet-based software.